Lou-Duron/PTUT/README.md

 - Create conda environment
 - Create configurations/congig.py contains username and password of mysql user to connect with

-:warning: **USERNAME AND PASSWORD ARE NOT ENCRYPTED AND WILL BE STORED IN CLEAR TEXT BUT WILL NOT BE ACCESSIBLE FROM GITLAB** :warning:
+:warning: **USERNAME AND PASSWORD ARE NOT ENCRYPTED AND WILL BE STORED IN CLEAR TEXT.
+BUT DON'T WORRY, THEY WILL NOT BE ACCESSIBLE FROM GITLAB** :warning:

 ## mysql.connector